Chip Ford's 1974 Catalina 22 Restoration Project

 Two months after my headaches and frustration in Scituate with his product, two months after the problem unit was replaced, I'm now informed that he wants the old booster/amplifier returned or I'm expected to now pay for it!

 Fortunately for me and most unfortunate for Joe and his 5MileWifi company's scam I still had it, hadn't thrown it away as junk yet.
-How many others would still have it laying around, be able to send it back?
+How many others would still have a failed piece of hardware laying around after it'd been replaced, be able to send it back instead of being charged ex post facto?
 I shipped it back to him yesterday (Sep.
 22, 2011).
 I'll bet that doesn't happen often.

 I like Joe's product, when it works.
 Support for his product sucks and worse, this obvious scam disgusts me.